Netflix/vmaf/resource/doc/cambi.md

 ## Python Library

 CAMBI can also be invoked in the [Python library](python.md).
-Use `CambiFeatureExtractor` as the feature exatractor, and `CambiQualityRunner` as the quality runner.
+Use `CambiFeatureExtractor` as the feature extractor, and `CambiQualityRunner` as the quality runner.
+Use `CambiFullReferenceFeatureExtractor` and `CambiFullReferenceQualityRunner` to run the full-reference version of CAMBI.

 ```
     dis_path = VmafConfig.test_resource_path("yuv", "KristenAndSara_1280x720_8bit_processed.yuv")